 Investment properties are not depreciated but are revalued each year and are measured at fair value.
 Valuation techniques and inputs into calculating the fair value of investment properties can be found in Note 13.
-In line with the CIPFA Code these include valuation techniques used to determine level three fair value, quantitative Information about fair value measurement of non-current assets using significant unobservable inputs - level 3, a reconciliation of fair value measurements (using significant unobservable inputs) categorised within level 3 of the fair value hierarchy, and information on highest and best use of Investment Properties.

 Valuation of the Council's investment property portfolio is carried out by the Council's valuers following Royal Institution of Chartered Surveyors (RICS) guidance.
 The RICS withdrew the global Covid-19 valuation practice alert on 3rd March 2022.
 The valuer is not reporting any valuation uncertainty due to Covid-19 however the valuation does reflect the after effects of Covid, such as lower demand for high street retail and subsequent low rental growth in the retail sector and the continued hybrid working patterns, meaning office occupancy is down.